JianLiu666/TinyURL/README.md

 ## Goal

-Create a shorter aliases for original URLs.
+- Create a shorter aliases for original URLs.
+- Side project practice (implementations, write documentations, deployment and monitoring)

 ## How to use